HKPARIKH/SnakeGame/README.md

 I used Swing and AWT (abstract window tool) concepts to make this.

-You can find two files in Src/snakegame that has the coding part of java and main and the
+You can find two main files in Src/snakegame that have the coding part of Java and main

+and the icons folder in this route SnakeGame/src/snakegame/icons.